 Eligibility guidelines vary by state.
 Assets considered for eligibility generally do not include homes, cars, household furnishings or burial plots.
-Seniors may qualify for Medicaid after they have spent their income and assets on in-home care, nursing home placement, or other health care expenses.
+Seniors may qualify for Medicaid after they have spent their income and assets on advanced home care, nursing home placement, or other health care expenses.
 This is commonly referred to as the Medicaid “spend down.”
 Be aware that seniors cannot give their money to their heirs to become eligible because there is a “look back period” of usually five years to discover these types of transfers of wealth.

 Veterans Administration Aid and Attendance Pension Benefit

 Veterans and/or their surviving spouses may qualify for Veterans Administration (VA) benefits to cover some of the cost of in-home care.
 A veteran or a surviving spouse of a veteran who served at least 90 days on active duty with one day during a period of war may be eligible for the VA’s non-service connected disability pension.
 There are income and asset limitations that must be met to qualify.
 Most families find it exceedingly difficult to work with the VA to receive their benefits.
 For this reason, Comfort Keepers partners with a consulting/legal firm, American Veterans Care Connection (AVCC), that expedites this process.
 Our clients have been very pleased with the results.
 These benefits are for life once qualified.